Developing Applications with Geo-replicated CRDBs on Redis Enterprise Software (RS)

 - Expire it (sending a DEL) before making any modifications if a user attempts to access it in WRITE mode.

-If a member CRDB is in an out of memory situation, that member is marked “inconsistent” by RP, the member stops responding to user traffic, and the syncer initiates full reconciliation with other peers in the CRDB.
+If a member CRDB is in an out of memory situation, that member is marked “inconsistent” by RS, the member stops responding to user traffic, and the syncer initiates full reconciliation with other peers in the CRDB.

 The INFO command has an additional crdt section which provides advanced troubleshooting information (applicable to support etc.):